AIoT-MLSys-Lab/Efficient-LLMs-Survey/README.md

 ## Survey
 * Efficient GPT: A Survey, 2023.
-* Efficient GPT for Edge Computing: Challenges and Opportunities, 2023.
+* Efficient GPT for Mobile Computing: Challenges and Opportunities, 2023.

 ## Table of Content
 - [Parameter-Efficient Fine-Tuning](#Parameter-Efficient-Fine-Tuning)